iLPdev/discMapper/src/fonts/README.md

 ## License

-The original icons and distrubution of the Game-icons.net Font are provided under the Creative Commons [Attribution 3.0 Unported (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/) license.
+The original icons and distribution of the Game-icons.net Font are provided under the Creative Commons [Attribution 3.0 Unported (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/) license.